Data Schema

 Number of Fields in the Data Schema

-For your data schema, the recommended maximum number of properties is 25.
+For your data schema, the recommended maximum number of fields is 25.

 Beyond this limit, performance will be drastically reduced.